 The Chief Information Security Officer (CISO) develops and executes an enterprise-wide information security strategy that protects Bank of America’s and its clients’ information, complying with applicable legal and regulatory standards.
 As part of this role, the CISO manages the development, implementation, and maintenance of the information security infrastructure; oversees the protection of Bank of America’s computer-based assets by providing monitoring, detection, analysis, event handling, and containment of security incidents; monitors information security trends internally and externally; and informs senior leadership about information security-related issues and activities affecting the organization.

 In accordance with applicable laws globally, the bank provides clients with privacy notices that clearly explain our information collection, sharing, and use practices.
 Clients can also access privacy notices and additional information about privacy and information security online through our privacy and security web pages.
-For all but credit card and certain affinity products, we do not share sensitive and/or personal information with unaffiliated third parties unless regulations allow it, such as with a vendor that performs a service on our behalf.
+For all but credit card and certain affinity products, we do not share sensitive and/or personal information with unaffiliated third parties unless regulations allow it, such as with a supplier that performs a service on our behalf.
 Credit card and affinity clients can still exercise control over and limit the sharing of their personal information with a third party outside a statutory exception.

 While we do share information between our affiliated companies for our everyday business purposes, clients are offered an opportunity to limit other types of affiliate sharing and/or use.
 The bank also makes it easy for clients to limit certain types of marketing.
 Clients can opt out of telemarketing, email, and direct mail marketing, and we provide training to employees on these options and how to guide clients through the process.